AlmaCookBook/AlmaCookBook.github.io/docs/recipes/alphafold3.md

 #### 3. Push Docker image to remote registry

-Docker does not work on Alma.
-If you are using a system that does not have Docker, you can use Singularity (which is also what Alma has available).
-If that applies to you, you need to push the Docker image to a remote registry (like DockerHub) and pull a Singularity image.
+Docker is not supported on Alma.
+If you’re working on a system without Docker, you can use Singularity instead, which is available on Alma.
+In this case, you’ll need to push your Docker image to a remote registry (such as DockerHub) and then pull it as a Singularity image.